mbrandonw/presentations/2024-03-22-macros/presentation.md

 extension FeatureModel: PersistentModel {}
 ```

 ^ Access control can also be tricky.
 For example, the `@Model` macro automatically conforms a class to the `PersistentModel` protocol, which has a few requirements that the macro expands, and it must take care to bring along the access control applied to the class to these requirements.
-If it hadn't a public class would have incompatible access control on its protocol requirements, causing compiler errors.
+If it doesn't, a public class would have incompatible access control on its protocol requirements, causing compiler errors.

 ---